Using Our Tools · Guide · Health & Fitness

 How to track ovulation

-Four tracking methods ranked by accuracy, how to combine them (symptothermal), the 6-day fertile window, and when to see a clinician.
+Track ovulation with four methods ranked by accuracy, symptothermal combinations, the 6-day fertile window, and when to see a clinician.
+Free guide.

 A cycle’s fertile window is six days long — the five days before ovulation plus ovulation day itself — but pinpointing when that window opens takes more than counting days on a calendar.
 This guide covers the four tracking methods by accuracy (calendar, cervical mucus, basal body temperature, LH test strips), what each one actually tells you, and how to combine them for a picture that’s reliable enough to plan around — whether you’re trying to conceive or trying to avoid it.